DJ824/orderbook-reconstruction/README.md

 # High-Performance Orderbook

 This project implements a high-performance orderbook suitable for algorithmic trading applications.
 The orderbook efficiently manages buy (bid) and sell (offer) orders, supporting operations like adding, modifying, and removing orders, as well as executing trades.
-This orderbook was built to process MBO data from databento.
+This orderbook was built to process MBO data from databento, specifically for sp500 futures (spooz baby!)

 ## Implementation Details